 In addition, the Office of EEOWI continued to manage the Employee Exit Interview survey program.
 This includes making the survey questionnaire electronically available and accessible via the Agency's Intranet website, tracking employees who are separating from the Agency, promoting its completion, and analyzing the data for EEO trends, issues, and potential barriers to equality of opportunity.
-To keep the Employee Exit Interview survey program efficient and user-friendly, the Office of EEOWI proceeded to seek ways to improve this data collection platform.
-During the upcoming fiscal year, the Agency hopes to deliver a new and improved electronic platform, which should allow the production of survey result reports to be less time consuming.
+In order to keep the Employee